bahsim/nodejs-aws-shop-backend/backend/import_service/README.md

 # Import Service

 ## Description
-A microservice that handles importing products from CSV files via S3.
-The service consists of two Lambda functions: one for generating presigned URLs for file upload and another for parsing uploaded CSV files and storing them in the appropriate S3 location.
+The Import Service is a Node.js application designed to handle the import of product data into an e-commerce platform.
+It leverages AWS Lambda functions and API Gateway to provide a serverless architecture for managing product imports.
+The service includes endpoints for generating pre-signed URLs for uploading CSV files and processing the uploaded files to import product data.
+This project serves as a foundation for building scalable and efficient serverless applications on AWS.

 ## Getting Started

 ### Prerequisites
-Make sure you have [Node.js](https://nodejs.org/) (v18 or later) and [AWS CDK](https://aws.amazon.com/cdk/) installed on your machine.
+Make sure you have [Node.js](https://nodejs.org/) and [AWS CDK](https://aws.amazon.com/cdk/) installed on your machine.

 ### Installation
 1. Clone the repository: